b1ack6urn/b1ack6urn.github.io/_posts/2022-08-21-restricted-access.md

   - DevOps
 ---

+Many Businesses rely on 3rd Party Cyber Security Vendors to audit their Asset Inventory for possible Vulnerabilities and their associated Risk and Impact, and for this reason, at times, the Vendor might need to be in their Private Internal Network.
+This might cause concerns within the Management regarding the Privileges held by the systems of Vendors in their network.
+To mitigate this, we can create a Least Privileged System in our own Private Network and allow only specific set of tasks that can be executed by the Vendor.
+I have listed the steps below to achieve the following:

-## User Creation Setup Guide
+## User Creation

-_Following steps should be run as a Root user.
+_Following steps should be run as a Root user of the Internal Network.
-The articles assumes that the said Root user has already generated the Assymetric Key-Pair using OpenSSH ssh-keygen_
+This articles assumes that the said Root user has already generated the Assymetric Key-Pair using OpenSSH ssh-keygen_

 ##### 1. Create a least privileged User